 Process Geiger Counter Data collects this data, byte by byte, in a character array.
-When a LF character arrives the contents of the array gets copied to a temporary buffer for use by Listen for Internet Client when Internet clients request the radiation monitor data.
+When a LF character arrives the contents of the array gets copied to a temporary buffer

 Synchronize System Clock gets the current universal coordinated time (UTC) from Get Time from NTP Server and sets the system clock to the UTC.
 When an Internet client requests data from the radiation monitor, the current UTC gets sent to the client along with the radiation data.